lukanovak93/advanced-machine-learning-specialization/bayesian-methods-for-ml/README.md

 # Bayesian Methods for Machine Learning course

-Third course of the specialization [Advanced Machine Learning](https://www.coursera.org/specializations/aml?).
+Third course of the [Advanced Machine Learning Specialization](https://www.coursera.org/specializations/aml?).
 The Course itself can be found [here](https://www.coursera.org/learn/intro-to-deep-learning?specialization=aml).
 Tasks and utility functions can be found on [official course repository](https://github.com/hse-aml/bayesian-methods-for-ml).

 ## Description
 People apply Bayesian methods in many areas: from game development to drug discovery.
 They give superpowers to many machine learning algorithms: handling missing data, extracting much more information from small datasets.
 Bayesian methods also allow us to estimate uncertainty in predictions, which is a desirable feature for fields like medicine.